 There are so many ways to tweak this recipe, it’s great with chili flakes or lemon juice.
 It can be made with nuts (walnuts/almonds/pine nuts/hazelnuts) or different herbs like mint or sage.

-So if asks you what is pistou, remember it’s not a lesser version of pesto – it’s delicious in its own way.
+So if anyone asks you what is pistou, remember it’s not a lesser version of pesto – it’s delicious in its own way.